-San Francisco ranks right up at the top of the list of travel destinations in the United States.
-In the final results of Trip Advisor’s 2015 Travelers’ Choice Awards, it ranked #6.
-I have visited San Francisco several times (and LOVE it), but just made my first visit to The Walt Disney Family Museum.
+San Francisco regularly ranks right near the top of the list of travel destinations in the United States.
+In the final results of Trip Advisor’s Travelers’ Choice Awards, it routinely hits the top 10.

 As you walk through the museum you see and experience the history of Disney – starting with Walt’s early life as a child and in the military and then walking through each part of his life and the progression of the Disney legacy.

 The detail about Walt’s earliest start in animation is attention-grabbing.
 Very early on he worked at Kansas City Film Ad where they produced films with jointed cut-out figures that were manipulated frame by frame under the camera lens.

 None of this was smooth and easy, however, and the museum does a great job of explaining all the hurdles and setbacks Walt overcame to continue to raise the level of animation higher and higher.

 Beyond the fascinating story of Disney animation, the Museum features the wide reach of the Walt Disney Company during Walt Disney’s life via television, Disneyland, participation in the World’s Fair and more.

 Beyond the story of Walt Disney’s professional life, we also get insights into his private life with his family and his other passions.
 His favorite hobby was collecting miniatures and there are some amazing examples housed in the museum.